acceleratedscience/openad-website/main/docs/model-service/deploying-models.md

 ### Set up Container

 Clone the model's GitHub repository:

 ```shell
 git clone https://github.com/acceleratedscience/<repository_name>
 ```

-Set the file cursor to the downloaded repository and run the build:
+Set the working directory to the downloaded repository and run the build:

 > **Note:** The `<model_name>` you can choose yourself.

 ```shell
 cd <repository_name>
 ```

 ```shell
 docker build -t <model_name> .
 ```

 !!! note
 **Apple users:** If you're running on [Apple Silicon], you'l need to add `--platform linux/amd64` to the build command, to force the AMD64 architecture using an emulator.

     ```shell
     docker build --platform linux/amd64 -t <model_name> .
     ```

 After the build is complete, run the container and make the server available on port 8080:

 ```shell
 docker run -p 8080:8080 <model_name>
 ```

 Once the service is running, continue to [Cataloging a Containerized Model].

 <!------------------------------------------------------------>

 ## Cataloging a Containerized Model

 Once the container is running, you can catalog the model in OpenAD:

 First, lauch the OpenAD shell:

 ```shell
 openad
 ```

 Then catalog the service, and check the status.

 ```shell
 catalog model service from remote 'http://127.0.0.1:8080' as <service-name>
 ```

 ```
 model service status
 ```

 If all goes well, the status should say `Connected`

 ```
 Service         Status       Endpoint                Host    API expires
 --------------  -----------  ----------------------  ------  -------------